Updated June 2020

 One of the unfortunate side effects of Sony’s constant need to reinvent Spider-Man, is that earlier versions are quickly replaced and forgotten.
 This is highlighted by the delightful and truly groundbreaking debut films directed by Sam Raimi.

-Before Raimi’s vision was brought to the silver screen.
-Spider-Man had languished in a world of TV animation and less than flattering live action shows.
-But in 2002 Spider-Man finally swung on the big screen in the form of Toby Maguire with an origin story that shines with love for the original source material.
+Before Raimi’s vision came to the silver screen, Spider-Man had languished in a world of TV animation and less than flattering live-action shows.
+But in 2002 Spider-Man finally swung on the big screen in the form of Toby Maguire with an origin story that shines with love for the source material.
 While finally allowing Spider-Man to step from the shadows of TV into the bright lights of Hollywood.

 Spider-Man 2 played homage to the narrative template of Superman 2, by stripping Peter Parker of his powers.
 His desire to live a normal life clashing with the responsibility of his alter-ego.
-However as a dangerous yet amazing scientist is changed forever, Peter must put aside his own ambitions for the good of the city.
-Ultimately creating what is arguably still the best live action Spider-Man movie to date.
+However, as a dangerous yet amazing scientist is changed by a solar experiment, Peter must put aside his ambitions for the good of the city.
+Ultimately creating what is arguably still the best live-action Spider-Man movie to date.

 Batman Begins (2005) The Dark Knight (2008) & The Dark Knight Rises (2012)

 When Warner Brothers mistakenly sacrificed Tim Burton and Michael Keaton after Batman Returns, the opportunity for a Burton led trilogy was lost.
-While the preceding films descended into the realms of humour, poor scripts and tongue in cheek acting.
+At the same time, as the films descended into the realms of humour, weak scripts and tongue in cheek acting.

 Therefore when Warner Brothers decided to reboot the entire Batman franchise, the choice was either to play things safe.
 Or to allow creative freedom in plotting a new direction.
-Thankfully Warner took the latter path in allowing a director know for films like Insomnia and Memento to fly free in creative choices.
+Thankfully Warner took the latter path in letting a director know for films like Insomnia and Memento to fly free in creative choices.
 The result being three films that not only reinvented Batman for a modern age.
-But also allowed the superhero movie too transcend the limited labels it had been given.
-Becoming Oscar worthy in every aspect of its delivery, from story to visual effects, acting and direction.
+But also allowed the superhero movie to transcend the labels given; becoming Oscar-worthy in every aspect of their delivery, from story to visual effects, acting and direction.
 While also squarely aiming at an older audience by reflecting an increasing darkness in the reality of 21st Century life.
-Seizing on the increasing social fears of crime, disconnected communities and terrorism in a post 9/11 world.
-Ultimately delivering three of the finest comic book movies ever committed to celluloid.
+Seizing on the growing social fears of crime, disconnected communities and terrorism in a post 9/11 world.
+Ultimately delivering three of the best comic book movies ever committed to celluloid.